 The Fire Arts Center of Chicago has a fully equipped foundry complete with equipment for forging, welding, bronze and iron casting including furnaces and kilns.
 We also offer courses in stone carving, figure sculpture, figure drawing, and more.
-We are very excited about our new larger facility at 1830 N Kostner in Chicago, Illinois.
-Check our Location page for maps to the area.
+We are very excited about our new larger facility, so come visit us to check it out.

 Regular classes are offered quarterly.
 As listed above our classes cover a wide range of topics including ferrous and non-ferrous casting, figure sculpture, stone carving, figure drawing, metal forging, metal furniture design, and more.
 Class size is kept small to provide individualized attention.
 New students may opt to join at the beginning of each month as the schedule allows.
 Contact us about class schedules and eligibility.

 Students signed up for classes are allowed to work outside of class time during "open studios."
 Eligible alumni may pay a monthly fee to qualify for studio and equipment usage.
 See our Membership page for more information on studio use.

 Special projects are very important to the Fire Arts Center of Chicago's mission and goals.
 We aim to facilitate – and participate in – public art projects through outreach and collaboration with other community organizations.
 Past projects have introduced adults and children with disabilities to the excitement of metal casting, and have taught high school students the joys of metalworking.